HumanSignal/label-studio/docs/source/guide/install_enterprise_docker.md

 meta_description: Install, back up, and upgrade Label Studio Enterprise with Docker to create machine learning and data science projects on-premises.
 ---

-Install Label Studio Enterprise on-premises if you need to meet strong privacy regulations, legal requirements, or want to manage a custom installation on your own infrastructure using Docker or public cloud.
+Install Label Studio Enterprise on-premises if you need to meet strong privacy regulations, and legal requirements, or want to manage a custom installation on your infrastructure using Docker or the public cloud.
 If you want to use a different installation method:
 - You can use Kubernetes and Helm to deploy Label Studio Enterprise in the cloud.
-See [Deploy Label Studio Enterprise on Kubernetes](install_enterprise_k8s.html).
+For more information, see [Deploy Label Studio Enterprise on Kubernetes](install_enterprise_k8s.html).
-- You can run Label Studio Enterprise in an airgapped environment, and no data leaves your infrastructure.
-See [Install Label Studio Enterprise without public internet access](install_enterprise_airgapped.html).
+- You can run Label Studio Enterprise in an air-gapped environment, and no data leaves your infrastructure.
+For more information, see [Install Label Studio Enterprise without public internet access](install_enterprise_airgapped.html).

-See [Secure Label Studio](security.html) for more details about security and hardening for Label Studio Enterprise.
+For more information about security and hardening for Label Studio Enterprise, see [Secure Label Studio](security.html).

-<div class="enterprise"><p>
-To install Label Studio Community Edition, see <a href="install.html">Install and Upgrade Label Studio</a>.
+<i class='ent'></i> To install Label Studio Community Edition, see <a href="install.html">Install and Upgrade Label Studio</a>.
 This page is specific to the Enterprise version of Label Studio.
-</p></div>

 <!-- md deploy.md -->